Offering App Bundles

 Preparing for App Bundles

-- App bundles also support Complete My Bundle.
-Complete My Bundle credits customers for any apps they’ve already purchased within a bundle, so that they only pay the balance for the remaining apps.
+Complete My Bundle.
+Paid app bundles support Complete My Bundle, which credits customers for apps they’ve already purchased within a bundle.
+They only pay the balance for the remaining apps.

 Marketing Your App Bundles

 Make the most of your app bundle product page through thoughtfully crafted metadata.
 Each app bundle includes the opportunity to provide a unique icon, name, and description.

 Default Icon.
 The default bundle icon consists of the icons of the first four apps included in the bundle.
 Consider placing your most popular apps first to highlight those most likely to spark a user’s interest.
 Ensure each app icon in the bundle is unique and focused on a single compelling image.

 Custom Icon.
 You also have the option of creating a custom icon to replace the default icon.
 Your custom bundle icon should represent your brand and the theme of the collection.
 Ensure your design is visually distinctive from any icon within the bundle so that users do not confuse the two.

 Your bundle name plays a critical role in how users discover your app bundle on the App Store.
 Choose a name that accurately reflects the contents of the bundle (e.g., Music Maker Bundle or Winter Sports Pack).
 Avoid using the terms “Editor’s Choice”, “Essentials”, or “Collection.”
 Pay particular attention to how the name appears across the App Store for iPad, iPhone, and iPod touch.
 Longer names may be truncated, which means users will not see all the characters.
 We recommend keeping your bundle name to around 23 characters for the best presentation on every device.

 The description of your app bundle should be concise and engaging.
 The first few sentences are the most important — this is what a user sees without having to tap to read more.
 The ideal description is a brief, attention-grabbing paragraph followed by a short bullet list of key features.